THUMBS DOWN AGENCY LIST

 - Michele Glance Rooney Literary Agency (has also done business as Creative Literary Agency, Creative Concepts Literary Agency, Simply Nonfiction, and May Writers’ Group)

 - Mocknick Productions Literary Agency, Inc. (not currently active)

 - Novel Literary Agency (formerly Desert Rose Literary Agency)

-- The Robins Agency (Cris Robins) (Robins may be doing business under other names)
+- The Robins Agency (Cris Robins) (not currently active, but Robins may be doing business under other names)

 - SBPRA (Strategic Book Publishing and Rights Agency) / Best Selling Book Rights Agency, formerly Writers Literary Agency and The Literary Agency Group, which also does or has done business under the following names (see Writer Beware’s Alert for even more names used by this company):